aaronzor/url-shortener/readme.md

 </h2>
 <br>

-    -Users
+<p style="text-decoration: underline; font-size: 16px">Users</p>

 -   Because most of my applications include user registration / authentication I have made this baseline in the API
 -   Create, Read, Update and Delete (CRUD) routes for users in the database
 -   User roles, for example; 'admin' or 'user'
 -   User authentication is achieved using Json Web Tokens (JWT) / Cookies
 -   When a user registers they are automatically logged in
 -   User passwords are hashed before being stored in the database - no plain text passwords are stored
 -   Users log in with email & password
     -   Entered plain text password is hashed and checked against hashed password stored in database
     -   On sucessful login, a JWT will be sent along with the cookie to provide authentication to the server
     -   On logout the JWT cookie is destroyed
     -   Route to query the current logged in user for the session
 -   Password reset
     -   User can request to reset password
     -   A hashed token will be emailed to the users registered email address
     -   A put request can be made to the generated url to reset password
     -   The token will expire after 10 minutes
 -   Authenticated user may update their stored information - name, email etc
 -   User CRUD is Admin only
 -   Users must be set to Admin role manually in the database by a human

     -   Other Baseline features
         -   Pagination - this is part of the advancedResults middleware built into the API and can easily applied to any database query
         -   Limit number of results per page
         -   Filter by fields
         -   Select specific fields in result
         -   Built in geocoding - useful if your application needs to make use of maps / addresses / location data
         -   Sophisticated middleware to allow for less repitition within the code, error handling, async function handling etc

 <hr>
 <h2 align="center">